aodin/Backbone.Typeahead/README.md

     bower install backbone.typeahead

-Need Backbone.js 1.0.0 support?
-Check out release `v0.1.0`.

-By default, the typeahead uses Bootstrap 3 styles.
-See `docs/bootstrap2.html` for an example using the old Bootstrap styles.
+This project targets Backbone `1.1.0` and above using Bootstrap 3.
+If you need `1.0.0` support, check out the `v0.1.0` release of the typeahead.
+For an example using the old Bootstrap styles, see `docs/bootstrap2.html`.

 ### Quickstart